YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 This example enables NOBEFORE image journaling and turns on journaling for all regions.

 .. parsed-literal::
-   $ mupip set -version=r120 -file mumps.dat
+   $ mupip set -version=r120 -file yottadb.dat
-   Database file mumps.dat now has desired DB format r120
+   Database file yottadb.dat now has desired DB format r120

-This example sets the block format to r1.20 for all subsequent new blocks in r1.10 database file mumps.dat.
+This example sets the block format to r1.20 for all subsequent new blocks in r1.10 database file yottadb.dat.

 Example:

 .. parsed-literal::
-   $ mupip set -version=r110 -file mumps.dat
+   $ mupip set -version=r110 -file yottadb.dat
-   Database file mumps.dat now has desired DB format r110
+   Database file yottadb.dat now has desired DB format r110

-This example sets the block format to r1.10 for all subsequent new blocks in r1.00 database file mumps.dat.
+This example sets the block format to r1.10 for all subsequent new blocks in r1.00 database file yottadb.dat.

 Example: